• Skip to primary navigation

 1. This curry is supposed to be slightly thick in consistency.
 Avoid adding too much water as it will dilute the curry.

-2. If you don't have canned tomato puree, make your own.
+2. Canned tomato puree is preferable in this recipe since it adds a lot of colour and flavour to the final curry.
+But if you are out of it, you can make your own.
 Chop and blend 2-3 medium-sized ripe and red tomatoes in a blender until very smooth and use this instead of the store-bought puree.

 3. Use skinless, bone-in chicken for this recipe.